 GET A FREE PRICE QUOTE

 Infiniti's littlest crossover has wide-ranging competition, including the Acura RDX, Audi Q5, BMW X3, Land Rover Range Rover Evoque, Lincoln MKC, Mercedes-Benz GLK-Class, and Volvo XC60.
 It is basically a wagon version of a sports sedan, with a taller roof and stubby rear, and is one of few in its segment to be based on a rear-drive model.
 Like its rivals, the QX50 isn't really meant for off-roading as much as it is set up for inclement weather, and it's also not cavernous inside.
 Unlike some of them, however, it favors driver involvement over interior volume.

-As a result of an engine change, for 2013 the Ex went from its old EX35 badge to the EX37 name.
-A newer 325-hp, 3.7-liter V-6 replaced the previous car's 297-horsepower, 3.5-liter V-6.
-That same basic version is still sold today, although another name change took place for the 2014 model year, bringing the QX50 nameplate.
+As a result of an engine change, for 2013 the EX went from its old EX35 badge to the EX37 name.
+A newer, 325-hp, 3.7-liter V-6 replaced the previous car's 297-hp, 3.5-liter V-6.
+That same basic version is still sold today, although now under the QX50 nameplate.
 The engine continues to be paired with a smooth, quick-shifting seven-speed automatic that comes with steering-wheel shift paddles and can blip the throttle to rev-match downshifts.

-Handling and body control aren't quite as great as those of the Q50 sedan (formerly G37) on which the QX50 is based, but they're impressive for a crossover, and steering weighting and feedback are far better than what you'll find in other such vehicles.
-But fuel economy remains low—even for those who expect it in exchange for the very snappy powertrain performance; EPA ratings are just 17 mpg city, 24 highway with all-wheel drive (AWD), or 17/25 with rear-wheel drive, which is considerably thirstier than most of the alternatives.
+Handling and body control aren't quite as great as those of the Q50 sedan (formerly the G37) on which the QX50 is based, but they're impressive for a crossover, and steering weight and feedback are far better than what you'll find in other such vehicles.
+But fuel economy remains low—even for those who expect it in exchange for the very snappy powertrain performance; EPA ratings are just 17 mpg city, 24 highway with all-wheel drive, or 17/25 with rear-wheel drive, which is considerably thirstier than most of the alternatives.